peakflames/mogzi/.clinerules/workflows/implement-next-priority-task.md

    - Create a quick reference guide for the new functionality if applicable.
    - Document any new dependencies or configuration changes.

+5. Update project documentation with next priority task.
+   - Use the `replace_in_file` tool to update `docs/project_plan.md`.
+   - Mark the completed task as "✅ **COMPLETED**" in the Phase sections.
+   - Update the "Short-term Goals" section to clearly mark the "**NEXT PRIORITY**" task.
+   - Update implementation and verification status percentages.
+   - Ensure the next recommended task is clearly documented for future sessions.

-5. Use the `attempt_completion` tool to present the final results.
+6. Use the `attempt_completion` tool to present the final results.
    - Include the path to the generated summary report.
    - Provide a concise overview of what was accomplished.
    - Include key metrics (tests added, files modified, TORs satisfied).
    - Reference any relevant terminal output or test results.
-   - Suggest the next logical task to implement if apparent.
+   - Clearly state where the next priority task is documented for future reference.

 </detailed_sequence_steps>